Firecrafters/open-neurobot/README.md

 ## Setup

 Copy .env.example to a .env, and replace the placeholders with the correct info.
-N

 ### Getting `OMEGALUL_ID`